edgelesssys/contrast/docs/docs/getting-started/cluster-setup.md

   --name "${azClusterName:?}"
 ```

-For validation, list the available nodes using kubectl:
+For validation, list the available nodes using `kubectl`:

 ```bash
 kubectl get nodes